 Ultimately, the commission reportedly did not suspend the dentist’s professional license.
 He is, however, facing criminal charges for his part in the woman’s death.
 According to reports, he was charged with tampering with evidence, a felony offense.
 The dentist was also charged with criminally negligent homicide, a misdemeanor crime.
 He reportedly has denied any improper treatment of his patient.

 Nothing can bring back a loved one who has been lost due to the negligence or intentional acts of others.
 However, it may be of benefit to those left behind to seek legal counsel and representation.
-An attorney may explain their rights and options for pursuing financial compensation.
+A New Haven medical malpractice attorney may explain their rights and options for pursuing financial compensation.

 Source: Fox News, “Connecticut dentists charged in death of patient during procedure,” Feb.
 19, 2015